 that investments in telecommunication/ICT services and technologies should also focus on all stages of development and deployment, including their mobilization for sustainable development at later stages;

 that among sectors and stakeholders, ICT investments, including those in new and emerging telecommunication/ICT services and technologies, and complementary access solutions, should be coordinated to avoid fragmentation and duplication of efforts;

+alt. that effective enabling environment for the development and deployment of new and emerging telecommunication/ICT services and technologies should consider building confidence and security in those telecommunication/ICT services and technologies.

 that a coordinated government approach can play a role in support of a coordinated approach to ICT financing and investments with the aim of connecting the unconnected and driving the development of the services and technologies referred to in recognizing ‘b’ above that are central to the digital economy, digital inclusion and sustainable development;

 that the Buenos Aires Declaration adopted by the 2017 World Telecommunication Development Conference states “that public investment, private investment, as well as public-private partnerships and resource mobilization, need to be further strengthened in order to identify and apply innovative technological solutions and financing mechanisms for inclusive and sustainable development”;